skillitzimberg/ua-clone/README.md

 Your default browser should open a new window or tab with the website/app ready to use at [localhost:4200](localhost:4200).

 ## Acknowledgements
 I have code from [alligator.io](https://alligator.io/angular/real-time-search-angular-rxjs/) in a search service.
 It's not working due to version issues, but it seems to be a good guide for digging through current documentation.
-It seems like the process is solid, but I just need to figure pout how to make a translation to my Angular environment.
+It seems like the process is solid, but I just need to figure out how to make a translation to my Angular environment.

 ## Known Bugs
 Many links are non-functional.